django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 icon_alt
 --------

-Although it is optional, authors of `text_enabled` plugins should consider overriding this function as well.
+Although it is optional, authors of "text enabled" plugins should consider overriding this function as well.

-This function accepts the `instance` as a parameter and returns a string to be used as the alt text for the plugin's icon which will appear as a tooltip in most browsers.
+This function accepts the ``instance`` as a parameter and returns a string to be used as the alt text for the plugin's icon which will appear as a tooltip in most browsers.
 This is useful, because if the same plugin is used multiple times within the same text plugin, they will typically all render with the same icon rendering them visually identical to one another.
 This alt text and related tooltip will help the operator distinguish one from the others.

-By default `icon_alt()` will return a string of the form: "[plugin type] - [instance]", but can be modified to return anything you like.
+By default :meth:`icon_alt` will return a string of the form: "[plugin type] - [instance]", but can be modified to return anything you like.

-icon_alt takes 1 argument:
+:meth:`icon_alt` takes 1 argument:

 * ``instance``: The instance of the plugin model